aydanthompson/smart-agrifarming-is/docs/architecture-diagrams.md

 ### Compute-Capable IoT Sensors

-Some sensors, namely the IMU sensors, generate more data than LoRaWAN can realistically handle.
-This issue can be solved by performing some/all of the data transformation/analysis on the wearable.
+Some sensors generate more data than LoRaWAN can realistically handle.
+This issue can be solved by performing some of the data transformation on the wearable.

-The IMU sensors generate datapoints at 10Hz (10 records per second).
+For example, IMU sensors generate datapoints at 10Hz (10 records per second).
 LoRaWAN's bandwidth limitations necessitate on-board processing to reduce or batch the data being transmitted.
-One option is to deploy a model onto the wearable itself, either by training a small model (e.g., TinyML) or by optimising a larger one (e.g., TensorFlow converted to TensorFlow Lite), such that only the activity classification is transmitted (see PoC).
-Alternatively, the windowing process (see PoC) could be performed on the wearable such that only a summary needs to be transmitted over LoRa.
+Deploying even a small model onto the wearable is unrealistic due to their large size compared with the available bandwidth (a 100MB model would take days to transfer to the wearable, draining the battery), but we can still perform some basic transformation, like windowing and feature engineering, to summarise the data and reduce the bandwidth required for transmission.

 ```mermaid
 flowchart LR